Zhuhai: Tourism

 Zhuhai and the surrounding landscapes were developed into an industrial output zone in the 1980s.
 Prior to that, Zhuhai generated economic development on the basis of tourism, benefiting from the comfortable subtropical climate.
 Zhuhai enjoys the reputation of a coastal garden city.
 When environmental pollution from the manufacturing industries threatened the quality of life, Zhuhai introduced strict environmental laws and hired engineers from Singapore to assist the city with urban planning.

 Jintai Temple in Doumen, a tourist attraction rebuilt in the 1990s on the site of a historical temple complex.

-Realizing the benefits brought by tourism, the local government is expanding tourist destinations and is developing new spots such as Hengqin (横琴岛), Dong'ao (东澳), Hebao (荷包), Qi'ao (淇澳岛) and Yeli (野狸).
+Realizing the benefits brought by tourism, the local government is expanding tourist destinations and is developing new spots such as Hengqin, Dong'ao (东澳), Hebao, Qi'ao and Yeli (野狸).

 Exhibitions and conferences

 Zhuhai hosts the China International Aviation & Aerospace Exhibition biannually in November.
-It is the largest Air Show in China and a huge tourist attraction.
+It is the largest air show in China and a huge tourist attraction.

 New Yuan Ming Palace

-The New Yuan Ming Palace (圆明新园 (圓明新園)) is a park of 1.39 km², including an 80000 m² lake.
+The New Yuanming Palace (圆明新园 (圓明新園)) is a park of 1.39 km², including an 80000 m² lake.
 It features a partial reconstruction of the Old Summer Palace in Beijing which was destroyed during the Second Opium War and was never rebuilt on its original site.